Montreal Expos: Youppi!

-The Expos introduced their first mascot during the 1978 season.
-Called "Souki", the mascot resembled Mr. Met with a futuristic looking uniform but was met with such a negative reaction that the team immediately retired it after one season; Souki was once attacked by a father of children frightened by it.
+The Expos introduced their first mascot, Souki, during the 1978 season.
+He resembled Mr. Met with a futuristic looking uniform but was met with such a negative reaction that the team immediately retired him after one season.
+Souki was once attacked by a father of children frightened by him.
 Seeking a replacement, the Expos found a design for a mascot similar to the Phillie Phanatic in the inventory of an American mascot company that had gone bankrupt.
 The mascot was designed by Bonnie Erickson, who created the Phanatic as well as several Muppets characters, including Miss Piggy.
 The team named the new mascot "Youppi!", which is French for "Yippee!"
-Unlike Souki, Youppi! was immediately popular with fans upon its introduction in 1979, particularly children, and the mascot became a fixture at children's hospitals during its 25 years as the Expos mascot.
+Unlike Souki, Youppi! was immediately popular with fans upon his introduction in 1979, particularly children, and he became a fixture at children's hospitals during his 25 years as the Expos mascot.

-Youppi! made history in 1989 when he became the first mascot in Major League history to be ejected from a ballgame.
-The incident occurred during the 11th inning of a game against Los Angeles when Youppi was dancing and parading on top of the Dodgers' dugout.
-LA's manager, Tommy Lasorda complained to the umpires who ordered the mascot out of the game.
+Youppi! made history in 1989 when he became the first mascot in Major League history to be ejected from a game.
+The incident occurred during the 11th inning of a game against the Los Angeles Dodgers when Youppi! was dancing and parading on top of the Dodgers' dugout.
+Dodgers manager Tommy Lasorda complained to the umpires, who ejected Youppi! from the game.
 Youppi! was eventually allowed to return with the condition that he remain away from the Dodgers' dugout.
-The game was also the longest in Expos history as Los Angeles won 1–0 in 22 innings.
+The game was also the longest in Expos history as the Dodgers won 1–0 in 22 innings.

-The relocation of the Expos to Washington left Youppi! in limbo.
+The Expos' move to Washington left Youppi! in limbo.
 Several organizations expressed interest in taking over the character, including other Montreal sports teams.
 After a year in storage, the mascot was sold to the National Hockey League's Montreal Canadiens.
 The Canadiens claim Youppi! is the first mascot in professional sports to change leagues; he made his re-debut with the Canadiens on October 18, 2005.